The Post-impact Evolution of the X-ray Emitting Gas in SNR 1987A Viewed by XMM-Newton: Spectral analysis

 \subsubsection{two-temperature {\tt vnei} model}

 previous studies {\citep[e.g.,][]{2010AA...515A...5S,2016ApJ...829...40F}} have shown that the X-ray emission of SNR 1987A can be {well approximated} by a spectral model containing two plasma components: a low-temperature component associated with the dense ring material, and a high-temperature component associated with the lower density gas.
 Therefore, we {first fit} the RGS and pn spectra with a two-temperature NEI plasma model, described by two {\tt vnei} models in XSPEC.
 The {\tt vnei} model characterizes the average thermal and ionization state of the plasma by a single electron temperature $kT_{\rm e}$ and a single ionization parameter $\tau=n_{\rm e}t$, respectively, {where $n_{\rm e}$ is the electron density and $t$ is the elapsed time since the gas was shocked}.
 Following \citet[][and the references therein, {with} abundances converted to W00]{2010AA...515A...5S}, the {abundances} of N, O, Ne, Mg, Si, S, and Fe were set as free parameters, while those of He (set to 2.57), C (0.14), Ar (0.76), Ca (0.49), and Ni (0.98) were fixed, {since they produce no significant features in our data}.
-The abundances of the two components were assumed to be the same.
-The Galactic absorption was fixed again at $N_{\rm H,\,Gal}=6\times10^{20}$\,cm$^{-2}$, while the LMC absorption was set to be free.
-Similar to the model described in Section \ref{sec:line}, the spectra were convolved with {\tt gsmooth} function and shifted by {\tt vashift} to account for {the} line broadening and systemic velocity, {respectively}.
+The abundances of the two components were assumed to be the same. {The Galactic absorption and the LMC absorption were fixed at $N_{\rm H,\,Gal}=6\times10^{20}$\,cm$^{-2}$ and $N_{\rm H,\,LMC}=2.2\times10^{21}$\,cm$^{-2}$, respectively\footnote{As previously pointed out by \citet{2012ApJ...752..103D}, there could be a measurable absorption component local to SNR 1987A: a density of $1\times10^4$\,H\,cm$^{-3}$ and a path length of 0.01\,pc would result in a local absorption $N_{\rm H,\,local}\sim0.3\times10^{21}$\,cm$^{-2}$.
+This local absorption is also affected by clumping, the ionization state, and the geometry of the remnant, and thus may change as the system evolves.
+By setting the LMC absorption as a free parameter among different epochs, we obtain $N_{\rm H,\,LMC}$ varying in the range of $1.7$--$2.5\times10^{21}$\,cm$^{-2}$, with a rather monotonic increasing trend.
+This may reflect the local absorption, but will introduce additional parameter degeneracy, especially between $N_{\rm H}$, $kT_{\rm e}$, and the normalization.
+On the other hand, the changes and the calibration uncertainties in the RGS effective area may also affect the measure of $N_{\rm H}$.
+As a result, we decide to keep $N_{\rm H,\,LMC}$ fixed to its average value ($2.2\times10^{21}$\,cm$^{-2}$) in our spectral fitting, and actually this will not significantly affect our conclusions.}.} Similar to the model described in Section \ref{sec:line}, the spectra were convolved with {\tt gsmooth} function and shifted by {\tt vashift} to account for {the} line broadening and systemic velocity, {respectively}.
 The parameters of {\tt gsmooth} and {\tt vashift} were fixed at the {values} obtained above by {the} RGS spectral fitting (Table \ref{tab:line}) for each observation.